4-Day Work Week Statistics: How Fewer Days Boost Productivity

 Having been among the few companies using a 4-day workweek for the past three years, Buffer has a lot to say about this concept.

-56. 100% of surveyed employees in Buffer said they want to continue with the 4-day workweek. (source)
+49. 100% of surveyed employees in Buffer said they want to continue with the 4-day workweek (source).

-57. Compared to their previous survey, which was 73%, 78.8% of surveyed Buffer employees work four days a week or five days with shorter hours. (source)
+50. Compared to their previous survey with 73%, 78.8% of surveyed Buffer employees work four days a week or five days with shorter hours (source).

-According to the statistics in this article, companies that have implemented a four-day workweek have seen an increase in employee productivity and improved employee well-being.
-A four-day workweek has many benefits for both employers and employees, such as reduced stress, increased job satisfaction, and low employee turnover.
-Working only four days a week is also becoming a fast-rising trend in the corporate world.
+From the statistics in this article, companies that have implemented a 4-day workweek have reported an increase in employee productivity and improved employee well-being.
+A 4-day workweek has lots of benefits for both employers and employees alike.
+For example, reduced stress, increased job satisfaction, low employee turnover, etc. Working only four days a week is also becoming a fast-rising trend in the corporate world.

 Yes.
 The statistics above prove that a 4-day workweek improves employee productivity and satisfaction, thus increasing retention and reducing turnover.

-According to research by Prodoscore, Tuesday is the most productive work day of the week.
-Wednesday and Thursday are second and third, respectively.
-Friday is the least productive work day.
+According to research by Prodoscore, Tuesday is the most productive workday.
+Wednesday and Thursday come in second and third, respectively.
+The least productive work day is Friday.

 According to Gartner, a 4-day work week improves work-life balance and reduces work stress.
 For businesses, it improves talent retention by 57% and boosts revenue by 1.4%.